A lurid adventure in water

 I could feel the change happening.
 The churning of old memories within my blood, the instincts that brought us out of the forest were coming back online.
 I could see it in her eyes, she was drawn to animals and yearned to collect small things.
 We were finally happy; excited to sacrifice.
 The sun was well up by the time we finished; the world appeared crisp, but now I could see the disease under the façade of life.
 We stood in the empty bath just listening to our breathing; oxygen is a spell all its own.
 My mind told me I needed rest, but my body was energized by the night’s events, so we got dressed and went into town for a meal.

 Newts were all I could think of to order but I settled for the house brew.
 When the waitress set our cups down, she brushed my hand and her entire life flashed behind my eyes.
 Connie could tell we shared a moment, and I could feel her jealousy ignite.
 I told her to relax, but I could hear her locking doors within her chest to keep me from finding secrets.
 Furtive glances from Connie to the waitress were the beginning of the end for us.
-We spoke no words, we didn’t have to anymore; the grounds at the bottom of my cup told me we were broken.
+We spoke no words, we didn’t have to anymore; the grounds at the bottom of my cup told me our spell was broken.